UvuvDev/ScallopShell/README.md

 # Importing "Symbols"

 You can import symbols for certain addresses.
 These will be labeled differently than stripped instructions.
 The more symbols you have the slower the program becomes but that's okay for some extra readability!

+- b (for breakpoint)
+- s (for symbol)

 You have to make a .txt file containing the following format and feed it as a second argument:

+......... = one space

-Address (in hex)     (NO SPACES AT ALL, max 30 chars) Description
+Address (in hex).........(NO SPACES AT ALL, max 30 chars)Description..................Symbol_Type

-DO NOT HAVE SPACES.
-I am using scanf("%p %s") it will break the entire code.
+DO NOT HAVE SPACES IN THE DESCRIPTION.
+I am using scanf("%p %s %c") it will break the entire code.